neurobin/lcrypt/README.md

 chmod +x ./test/inst.sh
 ./test/inst.sh
 ```
-If you already have LAMP installed, then just install jq.
+If you already have Apache2 server installed, then just install jq.
 Then download and unzip [ngrok](wget https://bin.equinox.io/c/4VmDzA7iaHb/ngrok-stable-linux-amd64.zip -O ngrok-stable-linux-amd64.zip) (see inst.sh file) in the test directory.

 After getting the dependencies, you can run **check.sh** to perform the test: